RoboticImaging/BuFF/README.md

 </p>

 ## Installation
 BuFF is built with MATLAB and tested on >= R2021a versions.
 This repository includes code for both variations of BuFF feature extraction.
-Further dependencies required for evaluation are listed in 'requirements.txt':
+We extend SIFT feature extraction to find features in a higher dimensional search space.
+Our implementation is inspired by SIFT implementation by [VLFeat Library](https://www.vlfeat.org/) and [LiFF implementation](https://github.com/doda42/LiFF).
+The functional dependencies required for evaluation and more details are discussed in 'requirements.txt':

 #### Clone the Git repository.
 ```bash